variablecolor/sdk/docs/android-quickstart.md

 ```

 #### Inspiration Filters
 When available, the optional `isInspiration` flag can be set on SearchFilterSet.
+Inspiration searches  and queries for filters are online only.
 ```java
 OnSearchFilterFetchListener listener = new OnSearchFilterFetchListener() {